mark-meyer/startherecms/docs/quickstart.rst

 .. image:: _static/tutorial/basic_wagtail_app.png
     :alt: The basic Hello World Wagtail app

 Need a template to help you get started?
-Pick from our community sourced list.
+Pick from :doc:`our community sourced list <quickstart/templates>`.

 Want a full walk through on how to structure and setup your website from scratch?
 Follow our :doc:`Tutorial <tutorial>`!